History Of Public Footwear

 Not worn by all

-Often limited to elite, soldiers or passengers
+Often limited to the elite, soldiers, or passengers.

-Made of leather, paper, wood or fabric
+Made of leather, paper, wood, or fabric

-Classes, rituals or functionality are considered to be a symbol
+Classes, rituals, or functionality are considered to be a symbol.

 Public Shoes in Classic Civilizations: